citp/privacy-policy-historical/a/ac/ace/acehardware.com.md

 We collect and store certain other information automatically whenever you interact with this Web site.
 For example, we collect your IP address, browser information and reference site domain name every time you visit this Web site.
 We also collect information regarding customer traffic patterns and site usage.
 This information is used to analyze and improve this Web site and to provide our customers with a fulfilling shopping experience.

-Also, like many Web sites, we use “cookies”, which are files stored on your computer’s hard drive by your browser.
+Also, like many Web sites, we use "cookies", which are files stored on your computer's hard drive by your browser.
 Cookies help us to identify account holders and to optimize their shopping experience.
 Cookies also allow us to hold selections in a shopping cart when a user leaves this Web site without checking out.
 Most browsers accept cookies automatically but allow you to disable them.
-We recommend that you leave cookies “turned on” so that we can offer you a better shopping experience on this Web site.
+We recommend that you leave cookies "turned on" so that we can offer you a better shopping experience on this Web site.

 We also may collect and store information about you that we receive from other sources, to enable us to update and correct the information contained in our database and to provide product recommendations and special offers that we think will interest you.